0xAndrei/0xAndrei/README.md

 ### 🕶️ projects

+**ogarchive.com** — Share your Minecraft Screenshots with OGs, MineconCapes or Rare accounts.
 **xanax.dev dashboard** — all‑seeing admin panel for OSINT and other shit
 **minecraft autosecurer** — secures your Minecraft accounts automatically
 **minecraft ticket bot** — fast, no‑nonsense support ticket automation